Skip to content

 Separate and calculate construction waste correctly

-2. decide on a later disposal option
+2. decide for later disposal variant

 Smaller quantities, for example, can usually be take it to the local recycling center yourself with a trailer.

-3. know the difference between construction waste and mixed construction waste
+3. know the difference between construction waste and mixed construction waste.

-Here is a brief overview:
+Here is a small overview:

-• Construction debris: Construction waste is mineral waste from building work, such as bricks, mortar, plaster, screed, concrete, tiles or ceramics.
+• Construction debris: Construction waste is mineral waste from construction work, such as bricks, mortar, plaster, screed, concrete, tiles or ceramics.
 Construction waste is a building material and can be recycled to a large extent.

 4. separate construction waste sensibly

 So you know what construction waste your project will generate.
-Check with your local waste management company whether there are special requirements for the disposal of the respective material.
+Check with your local waste management company about whether there are special requirements for the disposal of the respective material.
 Ideally, you will then have a container or bin ready for all materials to be separated.

 5. use old roof tiles as protection for bee hotels